mh-cbon/gh-api-cli/README.md

 OPTIONS:
    --owner value, -o value         Repo owner --repository value, -r value    Repo name
+   --glob value, -g value          A glob to match files to download.
+                                   It resolves to a regexp like '(i?)^glob$'.
+                                   Stars '*' are replace by '.+'.
+   --skip-prerelease yes|no        if yes, skips pre-releases from the selection.
    --version constraint            A version constraint,
                                    Special value 'latest' is acceptable.
    --out value                     A formatted string to write files.